 - Place the shankha on the plate.

 - You may fill the empty spaces with flowers, preferably hibiscus and make the thali look pretty.

-Things Needed For The Lakshmi Pooja
+Other Important Things Needed For Performing Lakshmi Puja

 - Things that are made out of clay-dhoop dani (incense holder), deepak (earthen lamps) and kajlota (clay pot used to make kaajal)